Assessing Risk for Cognitive Decline

 Each patient with cognitive issues is very different in terms of the metabolic (diabetes), vascular, traumatic or toxic injury has occurred to their brain.
 While diabetes and vascular disease may predominate in some people, traumatic brain injury and poor gut health with systemic inflammation may predominate in others.
 At Hale Health Medicine, our comprehensive assessments assist Dr. Hale in devising an investigation and management plan that will optimise the chances of slowing or reversing injury to the brain and neurological system.

-When a dementia is advanced, addressing and managing underlying causes of neuronal brain injury may be less effective in slowing or reversing the course of the disease than in earl dementia or when a loss of function is undetectable.
-Research into optimising or reversing the underlying cause of neuronal damage in dementia is in its infancy but Alzheimer’s research centres are growing in number all over the world.
+When dementia is advanced, addressing and managing underlying causes of neuronal brain injury may be less effective in slowing or reversing the course of the disease than in early dementia or when a loss of function is undetectable.
+Research into optimising or reversing the underlying cause of neuronal damage in dementia is in its infancy, but Alzheimer’s research centres are growing in number all over the world.
 An increasing number of centres are broadening their focus to include a multitude of factors in addition to genetic factors, especially since clinical trials using single drug therapy have almost universally failed.

 Dr Bredesen and his book “Ending Alzheimers”